AnnaErshova/coding-exercises/README.md

 * I placed the original `testdata.csv` file in the same directory as the solution file.
 * Two other files are created:
   * An intermediary `testdata_reworked.csv` that serves as a data reference for the solution.
 It allows for potential extra testing to see that this step is accomplished correctly before the solution is processed.
+    * I am leaving this file accessible instead of deleting it after the calc is run to demonstrate its purpose.
   * A final solution as a `solution_array.csv` file.

 As part of my normal workflow, I would supplement this code with the following: